damilare-analytics/Data-Analytics-Portfolio/Revenue Share by Product Category/README.md

-# Revenue by States
+# Revenue Share by Product Category

 ## Project Overview

-This project evaluates how revenue is distributed across different states.
+This project analyzes how different product categories contribute to total revenue.

 ---

 ## Objective

-To identify geographic areas contributing the most to business revenue.
+To understand which product groups drive business income.

 ---